Translate

 There are some remarkable parallels between the names Goethe and Luther.
 Both are German and consist of six letters with two syllables.
 The German pronunciations of “oethe” and “uther” are virtually indistinguishable, presenting elements of assonant and consonant rhymes.
 These similarities are compelling evidence for a distinctly Elgarian wordplay cipher.
 It is widely acknowledged that Elgar’s personal correspondence is riddled with phonetic spellings, anagrams, and plays on words.
 With the solitary capital L on the earliest sketch, Elgar furnishes the first clue by suggesting that the secretive composer’s name begins with this letter.
 That would explain why the L is capitalized because a name begins with a capital letter.
 The blue coloring of the L corresponds to the color of the sea, symbolically linking it to the Mendelssohn fragments with a title by the German poet Goethe.
 This color-coded connection hints that the mystery name starting with L is a German name that sounds like Goethe.
 Substituting the letter G with L produces Loethe, an alternative spelling of Luther and its phonetic equivalent.
 This cryptogram is called the Variation XIII Loethe Cipher.

 For the published score, Elgar replaced the three Xs on the original sketch of Variation XIII with three hexagrammic asterisks.
 These substitute for a set of initials, producing an austere and cryptic title comprised of three asterisks (✡ ✡ ✡).
 Such an unusual title represents an exquisite use of literature by Elgar that points to Martin Luther as the composer of the covert Theme.
-The unusual title of Variation XIII is the title of a work by Martin Luther.
+The unusual title of Variation XIII is also the title of a work by Martin Luther.
 Johannes Eck published a critique of Luther’s Ninety-five Theses titled Obelisks.
 In response, Luther published a rebuttal with the title Asterisks.
 It is hardly coincidental that Rehearsal 59 appears in Variation XIII, the reverse of 95.
 The accompanying subtitle for Variation XIII, Romanza, further hints at Luther’s Roman Catholicism.
 Luther was a devout Roman Catholic monk, priest, and scholar before his conscience and intimate knowledge of the scripture compelled him to establish the breakaway Lutheran faith.
 This particular cryptogram is known as Variation XIII Luther’s Asterisks Cipher.

 The Mendelssohn fragments in Variation XIII portray a marine atmosphere, a feature that may be linked to Luther’s refuge at Wartburg Castle.
 When he was holed up at the Wartburg, Luther resided in a sparsely furnished room.
 It had a tiled oven, a basic desk and chair, and what biographer Eric Metaxas describes as “one especially curious object . . . the gargantuan vertebra of a whale . . .”
 Whales live in the sea, the very thing symbolized by the Mendelssohn fragments.
 Metaxas speculates a friend sent this unusual gift to decorate his sparse lodgings because whale bones were reputed to possess healing powers, and Luther was suffering from various ailments at that stressful time.